isomerpages/moe-sengkangsec/_news/Announcements.md

 description: ""
 variant: markdown
 ---
+#### **Welcome Tea & Briefing for Secondary 1 (2024) Students & Parents**

+Date : 22 Dec 2023 (Fri)

+Time : 2.30pm - 3.30pm

+Venue: School Hall

+The following items will be covered during the session.

+* Principal’s Welcome
+* Orientation Programme
+* Full Subject Based Banding
+* Information on Buying Books & Uniform

+Books/Uniform can only be purchased after the briefing session (3.30pm-6pm).This is to ensure that parents have sufficient information to make purchasing decisions.

 **RELEASE OF THE 2023 SINGAPORE-CAMBRIDGE GCE**
 **N(A)- & N(T)-LEVEL EXAMINATION RESULTS ON 18 DECEMBER 2023**